tailrecursion/monocopy/README.md

 value types in a [Datomic](http://www.datomic.com/) database.

-Supported types include strings, symbols, keywords, doubles, longs, sets, maps, lists, and vectors.
+Supported types include strings, symbols, keywords, doubles, longs, and maps.

-monocopy represents most collections as sets of pairs.
-In order to make storage and query as efficient as possible, only distinct collections, pairs, and scalars are stored.
+monocopy represents maps as sets of pairs.
+In order to make storage and query as efficient as possible, only distinct maps, pairs, and scalars are stored.

 ### Dependency [![Build Status](https://travis-ci.org/tailrecursion/monocopy.png?branch=master)](https://travis-ci.org/tailrecursion/monocopy)